btcnyc/classes/docs/topics/bitcoin-hardware-wallet/00-beginners-hardware-wallet/lesson.md

   - Select **Public Server** and choose a server from the list
   - Click **Test Connection** to verify

-- **Bitcoin Core Node (Most private, most work):** Run your own full Bitcoin node.
+- **Bitcoin Core or Knots Node (Most private, most work):** Run your own full Bitcoin node.
 This is the gold standard for privacy and verification, as you're validating every transaction yourself and not trusting anyone else's server.
 However, it requires downloading the entire blockchain (~600GB) and keeping your node synced.
   - Install and sync Bitcoin Core
   - In Sparrow, go to **Tools → Preferences → Server**
   - Select **Bitcoin Core** and enter your node's connection details